Watch Kids Around Water

 - Keep bathroom doors closed and secure toilet lids with locks.

-- Make sure doors and pet doors are closed and locked so that small children cannot get to pools or hot tubs.
+- Make sure children cannot leave the house to get to pools or hot tubs.

 Outside the House

-- Never leave children alone near water bodies, including pools, lakes, creeks, rivers, beaches, ponds or drainage ditches.
+- Never leave children alone in or around water (pools, kiddie pools, lakes, creeks, buckets, beaches, ponds or drainage ditches).